-Federal data shows 30k Wyomingites were eligible for Biden’s student debt relief program - NewsBreak
+Federal data shows 30K Wyomingites were eligible for Biden’s student debt relief program - NewsBreak

 Gov. Mark Gordon, 24 governors send joint letter to Biden opposing new federal water definitions

-GILETTE, Wyo. — Today, Gov. Mark Gordon and 24 other governors sent a joint letter to President Joe Biden voicing their opposition to a new rule regarding the Clean Water Act and the revised definition of “Water of the United States.”.
-WOTUS is a term in the Clean...
+CASPER, Wyo. — Today, Gov. Mark Gordon and 24 other governors sent a joint letter to President Joe Biden voicing their opposition to a new rule regarding the Clean Water Act and the revised definition of “Water of the United States,” or WOTUS.
+WOTUS is a term...

 Wyoming Governor Gordon and 24 Other Republican Governors Oppose Biden’s WOTUS Rule